View Document Text

 Asset-Based Fee Schedule

-assets under supervision.
-The fees will be computed in the following manner and charged
+the end of the preceding billing period.
+The fees will be computed in the following

 Basis point charge X market value of assets X actual number of days/365 days

-Rothschild Wealth’s asset-based fee schedule for accounts is detailed below, although such fee
+Rothschild Wealth’ asset-based fee schedule for accounts is detailed below,

 Tiered Pricing Schedule – Rothschild Wealth Managed Assets